elixir-europe-training/ELIXIR-TrP-FAIR-Converge/docs/units/findable-data/topics/3-persistent-identifiers.md

 * Accessible
     * A1 RDA-A1-03M Metadata identifier resolves to a metadata record (essential)
     * A1 RDA-A1-03D Data identifier resolves to a digital object (essential)

 ---

-## Learning outcomes

-  1. Can define and recognise PIDs (basic level)
-  2. Can explain the syntax of widely-used PIDs  (basic level)
-  3. Can explain the different use cases for PIDs (basic level)
-  4. Can explain the importance of PIDs for FAIR data (basic level)
-  5. Can use PIDs to access research data or other resources (basic level)
-  6. Can apply PIDs to their own research outputs (intermediate level)
-  7. Can use PIDs to collaborate with others (intermediate level)
-  8. Knows about data provenance and versioning of data (advanced level)
-  9. Knows PID graphs (advanced level)

----